-As at the date of this report the official exchange rate of the National Bank of the Republic Kazakhstan was Tenge 378.31 per USD 1, compared to Tenge 381.18 per USD 1 as at 31 December 2019 (31 December 2018: Tenge 384.20 per USD 1).
-Therefore, uncertainty remains in relation to exchange rate of Tenge and future action of National Bank and the Government of the Republic of Kazakhstan and the impact of these factors on the economy of the Republic of Kazakhstan.
+As at the date of these financial statements the official exchange rate of the National Bank of the Republic Kazakhstan was Tenge 417.84 per US Dollar 1 compared to Tenge 420.71 per US Dollar 1 as at 31 December 2020.
+Therefore, uncertainty remains in relation to the exchange rate of Tenge and future actions of National Bank and the Government of the Republic of Kazakhstan and the impact of these factors on the economy of the Republic of Kazakhstan.